ACH 2024 Conference Program

 Elise A. Mitchell (Princeton University): “Smallpox and Slavery in the Early Modern Atlantic World: A Digital History”

-Nuala Zahedieh (University of Cambridge): “Canoes, commons, and capitalism in the early English Caribbean”
+Nuala Zahedieh (University of Cambridge): “Canoes and capitalism: an indigenous technology in the early English Caribbean”

 10:45-11:00am Coffee Break